Frequently Asked Questions

 How long are the hoses?

 With the Hide-A-Hose System, a 30', 40', or 50' hose can be used.
 The benefit of a longer hose is that the number of inlets to be reduced, often by half (a 50' hose will reach up to 2200 square feet).
-Fewer inlets will save time and makes vacuuming more convenient.
+Fewer inlets will save money while making vacuuming more convenient.

 Will the hose sock get dirty from being stored in the tubing?